Milton Keynes and North Bucks

 • Cricketers 247 Oldbrook Boulevard Milton Keynes MK6 2QA Telephone(01908) 678844

 This popular modern pub on a residential estate has one large bar with a variety of seating on different levels.
-There are three handpumps with IPA as the only regular beer.
+There are three handpumps but only one real ale is offered..

 • Cross Keys 34 Newport Road Milton Keynes MK15 0AA Telephone(01908) 528145